Submitted by New Media Rights last modified Wed, 06/28/2017 - 4:22pm

 In 1776, copying a stage play required transcribing the dialogue by hand, word-for-word, over multiple viewings.
 By 1985, copying a television show was as easy as programming a VCR.
 And by 2010, copying movies—including movies not yet released in theaters—is as simple as a few clicks of the mouse.

-If you have any questions about the policy behind copyright law or its history, feel free to contact New Media Rights at (619) 591-8870 or firstname.lastname@example.org for free, pro bono legal assistance.
+If you have any questions about the policy behind copyright law or its history, feel free to contact New Media Rights via our contact form to find out whether you qualify for free or reduced fee legal services.
+We also offer competitive full fee legal services on a selective basis.
+For more information on the services we provide click here.

 Frequently asked questions about this copyright law issue